SiyOsu727/Tosu-Reconstructor/README.md

 # Tosu-Reconstructor
-Tosu-Reconstructor is an OpenTabletDriver filter plugin that estimates the original pen coordinates by applying the inverse of common hardware smoothing algorithms (such as moving average or EMA).
-This allows users to minimize firmware-induced smoothing, resulting in lower latency and more accurate cursor movement.
+Tosu-Reconstructor is a modified OpenTabletDriver plugin that reconstructs pen input while applying a subtle aim assist.
+The assist is intentionally lightweight, providing smoother target acquisition and improved consistency without significantly altering the natural feel of tablet movement.
+Designed to enhance the user experience rather than automate aiming.